Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Proofs

-Now, consider each party $p$, and suppose in current round that $W_p$ candidates have been elected for the party.
-Further suppose that there are $m_p \geq 1$ candidates left for the party, and they have $q_p = y_pV - (W_p)(Q-1)$ number of first place votes among them.
-If $q_p\geq (Q-1)m_p$ and there exists a candidate with vote share not exactly $Q-1$, then by the pigeonhole principle, there exists at least one candidate of the party such that the votes for that candidate meets the Droop quota $Q$ and is selected.
+Further suppose that there are $m_p \geq 1$ candidates left for the party, and they collectively have $q_p = y_pV - W_pQ$ first-place votes (either original first-place votes, or votes after transfers) among them.
+We repeat the above argument.
+If $q_p\geq Qm_p$, then by the pigeonhole principle, there exists at least one candidate of the party such that the votes for that candidate meet the Droop quota $Q$.
 Then, that candidate is declared a winner, and its surplus votes are transferred to other candidates of the same party.
-Then, iterate with $W_p + 1$, $m_p - 1$, and $q_p - (Q-1)$.
-Otherwise, eliminate the candidate in the party with the least number of votes, and iterate with $m_p -1$ and $q_p$ until $m_p=0$ or the remaining candidates all have a number of votes equal to $Q-1$.
+Then, iterate with $W_p + 1$, $m_p - 1$, and $q_p - Q$.
+Otherwise, eliminate the candidate in the party with the least number of votes, and iterate with $m_p -1$ and $q_p$ until $m_p=0$ or $m_p=1$ with the remaining candidate having less than $Q$ votes.

-Suppose at the end of these separate processes, $W_p$ candidates from each party have been elected, and there are $T_p$ candidates tied with $(Q-1)$ votes each.
-We know that $y_pV \geq (W_p + T_p)(Q-1)$, as at least this many votes were required to elect $W_p$ candidates and have the remaining tied at $Q-1$.
+Suppose at the end of these separate processes, $W_p$ candidates from each party $p$ have been elected.
+We know that there is at most one candidate from each party $p$ remaining, with $y_pV - W_pQ$ votes.